 I am usually very much against using polyester fabric and I even wrote an article on my site The Chemicals We Wear Everywhere.
 But the truth is synthetic fabrics are ideal for pleating because they hold pleats well and don’t lose their shape after hand washing.
 Most of the time it’s not recommended to wash pleated fabrics though – it’s better to take it to dry cleaning.

-So I made an exception in this case, especially that I never saw pre-pleated natural fabrics for sale.
+So I made an exception in this case, especially since I never saw pre-pleated natural fabrics for sale.
 I also made a lining for the skirt and the lining material is 100 % cotton knit fabric.
 So polyester is never touching my skin.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.